bundlewrap/bundlewrap/doc/item_file_templates.rst

 	Hello, this is myexamplenodename!

 As you can see, `${...}` can be used to insert the value of a context variable into the rendered file.
 By default, you have access to two variables in every template: `node` and `repo`.
-They are :class:`blockwart.node.Node` and :class:`blockwart.repo.Repository` objects, respectively.
+They are :class:`bundlewrap.node.Node` and :class:`bundlewrap.repo.Repository` objects, respectively.
 You can learn more about the attributes and methods of these objects :doc:`in the API docs <api>`, but here are a few examples:

 |